Graduate Students Course Registration

 Time Conflict Message

-Check the Schedule of Courses or the on-line open course list again.
+Check Course Information and Schedule again.
 If there is still a problem, there may have been a time change.
 The information on the system is correct, since it is the most up-to-date.

 Course Restricted to Major or School